-Please note: At the time of posting (July 2019), the CDC has announced that there is a shortage of Yellow Fever Vaccines in the United States.
+Please note: At the time of posting (November 2020), the CDC has announced that there is a shortage of Yellow Fever Vaccines in the United States.
 There are only a few clinics that have the approved vaccine and can administer vaccinations.
 Due to this, you may need to travel to obtain the vaccine.
-Please see this website: https://wwwnc.cdc.gov/travel/yellow-fever-vaccination-clinics/search to learn more and to accurately plan where you can obtain the vaccination.
-Advanced planning is a must, as the vaccine is still required by the Ghanian government.
+Please see this website: https://wwwnc.cdc.gov/travel/yellow-fever-vaccination-clinics/search to learn more and to accurately plan where you can obtain the vaccine is still required by the Ghanian government.